Your health, your body — your right, your choice

 The electronic medical records are accumulated in large databases, they are never deleted, they are easily shared and accessed nationally and internationally, they can be downloaded and copied in a blink, they can be hacked...
 And while the e-health records are served to the public under an attractive sauce of “just think how helpful it could be if you are in an emergency on the other side of the country”, they took confidentiality away from the patients and became another solid reason why people avoid seeing doctors.
 Centralised electronic records are also much easier to forge or alter if someone needs to cover up a medical error or a negligence case.

 Australian medical system seems to be good at one thing only: collecting personal data and creating dossiers on patients.
 It is a normal practice when a new patiens hasn’t had a chance to glance at the doctor yet, but is already forced to give their full name, date of birth, home address, employment details, health history, Medicare card number and other very personal information.
 What if the doctor wasn’t competent or helpful and the patient never comes back?
 It doesn’t matter: all information about the patient, by the unfair law, is a property of the doctor and can be shared and used in any way the doctor and the current government may fancy.
 The privacy laws are changed too easily.
+It also means that patient personal data is bought and sold whenever the doctor’s practice changes hands, just like office furniture, and patients have absolutely no say in the process.
+Patient “privacy” is merely a medical business asset.

 In the past, one could get an unbiased second opinion, walk away from a misdiagnosis, unfair labeling, embarrassing situation, privacy issues or a bad doctor simply by going to another practice and starting their new medical file from scratch.
 Not anymore.
 The big e-health brother will follow everyone via the IHI (Individual Healthcare Identifier) assigned to every person by the government, wherever they go and whatever reason for seeing a doctor they have.
 And while the medical system keeps trying to find silly justifications of why people don’t go to doctors, one of the main reasons is privacy woes.
 Many people don’t want certain things recorded in their medical records, especially now, when e-records can be so easily accessed by many strangers.
 People don’t like being forced to have e-health records which share every single detail of their health with every single doctor or nurse they see: e.g. a doctor treating someone for a broken arm to know that someone had something like chlamydia in his 20s.
 People don’t like the System’s approach of creating an illusion of strict confidentiality by denying the patients’ access to their own full medical records while sharing them with many medical and non-medical organisations behind the patients’ backs, without their knowledge or consent.
 Breaches of patient information stored in pharmacies, medical centres, hospitals and doctor’s practices happen regularly and increasingly frequently.